Twinklebear/tobj/README.md

 * Merging of vertices that share a point in space (changes topology).
 * Separate indices for normals & texture coordinates.
 * Reordering of indices so they can be omitted completely.
-* Filtering out of points and/or lines (changes topology).
+* Filtering out of point-like and/or line-like faces (changes topology).
-* Blowing up points and lines to (degenerate) triangles (changes topology).
+* Blowing up point-like and line-like faces to (degenerate) triangles (changes topology).

-I have [a PR](https://github.com/Twinklebear/tobj/pull/42) open for all this with upstream.

-:warning: Caveat: once this is merged, this repository will be deleted.
+These have all now been merged and released in `tobj 3.x`.

 ## Triangulation